 Secondary Wire Range of 14 to 4 AWG Copper.

 Equipped with a touch safe cover.

+Provide a green LED that illuminates while incoming utility power is on.
+The LED shall be 1 inch diameter (nominal), mounted at the top of the cabinet above the front door, and be visible from the exterior.
+The LED shall be NEMA 4X and/or IP66 rated.

 Terminal Blocks.
 Use terminal blocks rated for at least 600 VAC, and provide with nickel, silver, or cadmium plated brass binder head screw terminals.
 Use heavy duty terminal blocks rated at 20 A and provide with 12 poles with No. 10 x 5/16 in (250 x 7.9 mm) nickel plated brass binder head screws and nickel-plated brass inserts.
 Provide each pole position with two terminal positions.
-Use barrier type terminal bocks, with shorting bars in each of the twelve positions, and provide with integral type marking strips.
+Use barrier type terminal blocks, with shorting bars in each of the twelve positions, and provide with integral type marking strips.
 Use light duty terminal blocks rated at 5 A and provide with twelve poles with No. 6 x 1/8 in (150 x 3.2 mm) binder head screws.
 Provide each pole position with one terminal position.
 Ensure all terminal blocks are fitted with associated clear safety covers to protect against accident contact.

 Pullout Drawer Assembly.
 Install a pullout drawer in the cabinet cage.
 Ensure the drawer is 16.92 in (430 mm) long by 16.92 in (430 mm) wide by 1.73 in (44 mm) deep.
 Use a hinged top that covers the storage box area, that provide a smooth surface to write on.
 Use aluminum for the top of the storage compartment.
 Ensure the compartment has ball bearing telescoping drawer guides to allow full extension from the rack assembly.
 Ensure the storage compartment supports a weight of 20 lb (9 kg) when extended without sagging.
 Use a re-sealable plastic envelope large enough to provide protection for cabinet and site detailed drawings in each drawer.